Employment for adaptation and training purposes

 When you have completed the employment for adaptation and training purposes and we have received positive assessments (evalueringsskemaer) from the department/general practise, you will be awarded Danish authorisation and permission to work independently as a medical doctor.

-If, during the employment period, we receive negative assessments from your employer and it is noted that it is unlikely you can improve your clinical and/or communication skills, the Regional Council for Postgraduate Medical Training must be contacted with a view to possible adjustment of the employment or the like.
+If, during the employment period, we receive negative assessments from your employer and it is noted that it is unlikely you can improve your clinical and/or communication skills, we will take the assessment into consideration and you will be notified about the necessary steps to be taken.